Inspiring Stories

 I was a stick figure.
 5'8, 95 pounds.
 I would estimate that 1 out of every 2 people would ask me if I had an eating disorder.

-even at the illegal age of 17!
+I remember going to this party, I remember drinking so much that I passed out.
+I am Irish and German.
+I am bred to handle my liquor…even at the illegal age of 17!
 But, this was different.
 The next day I called my mom and told her something was really wrong with me.
 I told her that I thought I had an eating disorder because that’s what everyone was saying at school.
 She took me to the doctor for some testing.

 I was at school a few days later when my mom called.
 I walked into the office, picked up the phone and heard ‘You have Diabetes.’
 I had no idea what Diabetes was but knew it was bad.
 I heard iand felt it in every fiber of my being.
 Then I fainted.
 I woke up in the Principal’s Office with my mom standing over me.
 Next thing I knew I was checking into the hospital for a week long stay. & a life long disease.